Hitesh0s/auto-resume-sifter/README.md

 **Skill extraction:** A keyword list (`data/skills.txt`, ~200 entries) is matched against raw resume text using case-insensitive whole-word regex.
 Skills are grouped as matched (found in resume) vs missing (in JD skill list but absent from resume) for gap analysis.

-**Name extraction:** spaCy's `en_core_web_sm` NER model labels named entities.
-The first `PERSON`-labelled entity in the resume is taken as the candidate name.
-This covers most Western and South Asian name formats that appear near the top of a resume.
-If no PERSON entity is found, the filename is used as a fallback.
+**Name extraction:** spaCy's `en_core_web_sm` NER model scans the **first 200 characters** of the resume for a `PERSON`-labelled entity — a window chosen for speed, though it means names placed after a long header block can be missed.
+If no entity is found there, a regex fallback looks for a line matching 2–4 capitalised words.
+If both methods come up empty, `candidate.name` stays `None`, and the Results and Bias Audit pages fall back to displaying the filename instead.

 ---